yiweifengyan/Coyote/README.md

 | TLBL_BITS  | <**21**:>                | TLB (huge) page order (2 MB def.)             |
 | EN_NRU     | <**0**:1>                | NRU policy                                    |

-#### Create the shell and the project :
+#### Create the shell and the project (10-30 minues) :
 ~~~~
 $ make shell
+zhu@hacc-build-01:~/Coyote/hw/build$ make shell
 ~~~~

 The project is created once the above command completes.
 Arbitrary user logic can then be inserted.
 If any of the existing examples are chosen, nothing needs to be done at this step.

 User logic wrappers can be found under build project directory in the **hdl/config_X** where **X** represents the chosen PR configuration.
 Both HLS and HDL wrappers are placed in the same directories.

+copy the user defined logic (No need if use the automated user_logic insertion)
+to /home/shizhu/Coyote/hw/build/lynx/hdl/
+-- config_0: Should be the user logic code
+-- wrappers
+|--common
+|--config_0: Should be the user logic wrapper

-If multiple PR configurations are present it is advisable to put the most complex configuration in the initial one (**config_0**).
+~~If multiple PR configurations are present it is advisable to put the most complex configuration in the initial one (**config_0**).
 Additional configurations can always be created with `make dynamic`.
-Explicit floorplanning should be done manually after synthesis (providing default floorplanning generally makes little sense).
+Explicit floorplanning should be done manually after synthesis (providing default floorplanning generally makes little sense).~~

 Project can always be managed from Vivado GUI, for those more experienced with FPGA design flows.

-#### When the user design is ready, compilation can be started with the following command :
+#### When the user design is ready, compilation can be started with the following command (1-3 hours):
 ~~~~
 $ make compile
+zhu@hacc-build-01:~/Coyote/hw/build$ make compile
 ~~~~
 Once the compilation finishes the initial bitstream with the static region can be loaded to the FPGA via JTAG.
 All compiled bitstreams, including partial ones, can be found in the build directory under **bitstreams**.

-#### User logic can be simulated by creating the testbench project :
+#### ~~User logic can be simulated by creating the testbench project :~~
 ~~~~
 $ make sim
 ~~~~